PerchunPak/apykuma/README.md

 )
 ```

-It is important to start `apykuma` before your service starts.
+It is important to start `apykuma` after your service starts.

 ## Differences from `pykuma`